Near Bernardsville in Morris County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
 40° 44.638′ N, 74° 33.837′ W. Marker is near Bernardsville, New Jersey, in Morris County.
+Marker is in the New Jersey Brigade Unit of the Morristown National Historical Park, along a hiking trail.
 Touch for map.
-Marker is in the New Jersey Brigade Unit of the Morristown National Historical Park, along a hiking trail.
 Marker is in this post office area: Mendham NJ 07945, United States of America.
+Touch for directions.

 Also see . . .
 Morristown National Historical Park.
 National Park Service.
-(Submitted on July 9, 2008, by Bill Coughlin of North Arlington, New Jersey.)
+(Submitted on July 9, 2008, by Bill Coughlin of Woodland Park, New Jersey.)